 There are many issues in the Bible that the Body of Christ has allowed to splinter the Church, running to one side of scripture or the other.
 At Mid-Cities, we believe that there are clear Biblical Truths that are not up for debate or discussion.
-We also believe there are many truths in the Bible that are Paradoxical.
-Two issues that seem to be opposing views, in contradiction to one another, but both are true.
+We also believe there are many truths in the Bible that are Paradoxical meaning two issues that seem to be opposing views, in contradiction to one another, are both true.
 This is the wonder and mystery of a Sovereign, Powerful, Just, Merciful, and Omniscient God and Creator.
 Theologians have argued for centuries over some of these paradoxes and we believe that God holds some things as a mystery.

 Because of this: